 Lady Gaga’s beauty line, Haus Labs, donated 20 percent of a week’s worth of sales to food banks in New York City and Los Angeles providing food to those impacted by COVID-19.

-YUM: 7 best meal delivery services to order while you're on lockdown
+YUM: 7 best meal delivery services we discovered on lockdown

 Scamp and Dude